Josef-Friedrich/imagemagick-imslp.sh/README.md

 	  force
 	-h, --help
 	  Show this help message
+	-i, --imslp
+	  Use the best options to publish on IMSLP. (--compress, --join, --resize)
 	-j, --join
 	  Join single paged PDF files to one PDF file
 	-r, --resize
 	  Resize 200%
 	-S, --threshold-series
-	  Convert the samge image with differnt threshold values to find the best threshold value.
+	  Convert the samge image with different threshold values to find the best threshold value.
 Those values are probed:
 	  50 55 60 65 70 75.
 	-s, --short-description
 	  Show a short description / summary.